Tardigrades

 Image of a tardigrade taken by an scanning electron microscope.

 Tardigrades are categorized as micro-animals and their average length is around 0.5 mm.
-They are so small that you can’t see them without a microscope.
+They are so small that you can’t see them without a Microscope.
 Their body looks similar to household worms, but they are different from them.
 They have 8 legs and each of them have claws at their feet for moving on various surfaces.
 The body of an average-sized tardigrade is roughly made of 40,000 cells.
 Also, there are a few species of tardigrades whose length can reach up to 1.2 mm and they have large number of cells.

 Diet